hyphenation/fleiscin/README_hyph_ga_IE.txt

 http://www.ctan.org/tex-archive/language/hyphenation/

-or directly from the author <scannell@slu.edu>.
+or directly from the author.

-- Kevin Scannell, 2004-01-23
+- Kevin Scannell